Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

         </div> -->
 ```

 Even though it was blocked out, it was still causing a bug when deleted.
-To fix it, the code was rewritten without being blocked out, then the blocked out code was deleted at the same time.
+To fix it, the code was rewritten without being blocked out, then the blocked-out code was deleted at the same time.
 This appeared to revert the structure, so that once the new code was then deleted, it functioned as intended.

 ## Performance